 Family Law Self-Help Center

-The doors to the Family Law Self-Help Center open Monday through Friday at 8:00am for sign-in.
+The doors to the Family Law Self-Help Center open Monday through Friday at 8:00am for sign-ins.
 Sign-ins continue throughout the day until capacity is reached.
 Family law lawyers begin seeing people at 8:30am.
-It is recommended that you come early in the day if you want to see a family law lawyer.
-Additionally, you may call 240-777-9145 and a family law lawyer will call you back within 24 hours for a consultation or to schedule an appointment if appropriate.
+It is recommended that you come early in the day if you want to see a lawyer.
+Additionally, you may call 240-777-9145 and a lawyer will call you back within 24 hours for a consultation, or to schedule an appointment, if appropriate.
+Beginning in June 2024, the Center will be offering extended hours every Thursday for consultations.
+Self-represented litigants must sign in by 5:45pm in order to be seen by a lawyer, however, if capacity for the day has been reached, meeting with a lawyer is not guaranteed.

 Please note the following updates: